c08oprkiua/aRAMa/README.md

 # What is this?

-This is an unofficial TCPGecko port/rewrite for Aroma.
+This is an unofficial TCPGecko rewrite and port for Aroma.
+It contains several improvements, including notifications, enabling and disabling specific features via the plugin config menu, and more.

-**At the time of writing this, this is a work in progress and does not work yet**.
+### **At the time of writing this, this is a work in progress and is not usable yet**.

 # How do I use this?

-This is a plugin for Aroma.
-Check to make sure it is enabled in the plugin menu.
-You will have an option in the plugin menu to use "SD codes", which are codes that are locally stored on the SD card instead of sent from a client.
+In the config menu, there will be several options:

+* `aRAMa active`: Activates/deactivates the entire plugin.

+* `Notifications`: When enabled, will send Aroma notifications when the plugin does various things, such as load a code or have an error.

+* `Save sent codes`: When a code is set from a client, such as JGeckoU, automatically save it to the SD card for offline use.

+* `Caffiine`: Enable Caffiine.

+* `Saviine`: Enable Saviine.

 # Compiling

-As stated previously, this project is not done yet.
-However, I will list the libraries I am using/will use in it, for future reference in case I forget to add this later.

-To compile this, you will (probably) need:
+To compile this, you will need:
-* `devkitpro`:
-  * `libogc` (I'm gonna work on removing this requirement)

 * `wut`

+* `WiiUPluginSystem`

 * `libkernel`

+And then simply run `make` in the root directory of this repo after cloning locally.

 # Feature re-implementation checklist:

 Though I tried, I cannot guarantee that everything works, because of what was necessarily changed in porting TCPGecko from the old libraries to the new equivalents.

-* Things related to kernel access may be depreciated and/or redundant to their non-kernel counterparts in the future
+* Things related to kernel access may be depreciated and/or redundant to their non-kernel counterparts in the future.
-* **Old codes are expected to not work due to RAM offsets, so please do not report old codes not working as an issue.**
+* **Old codes are expected to not work due to RAM offsets, so please do not report stock old codes not working as an issue.**

 I am reliant on people testing it and getting back to me on the status of various features.
 A checklist of what has been reported to work is below.

 Commands:

 - [ ] Write 8 bit value
 - [ ] Write 16 bit value
 - [ ] Write 32 bit value